Woman accusing Andrew Cuomo of groping attack files criminal complaint, report says

 New York governor ‘welcomes’ opportunity to prove innocence in court and not trial by newspaper

-A criminal complaint has been filed against Andrew Cuomo by a former executive assistant who accused the governor of reaching under her blouse and groping her, according to a report.
+A criminal complaint has been filed against New York Governor Andrew Cuomo by a former executive assistant who accused the governor of reaching under her blouse and groping her, according to a report.

 The woman, identified anonymously in the 165-page report released by attorney general Letitia James, alleged her boss grabbed her breast at the Executive Mansion in November 2020.